Wednesday, January 1, 2020

 Welcome.

 Ok, So let's start- the goal of this blog is to trade baseball cards.
-And with that said, I'm asking you is to "trade me a better card".
+And with that said, I'm asking you to "trade me a better card".
 I'm gonna rip you off- there is no way around that.
 But along with receiving the card I'm about to trade you, you will also receive the peace of mind knowing that you helped an all around good guy (me) help take a step toward an overly ambitious, and utterly unobtainable goal:

 The T206 Honus Wagner: